Tyrrrz/CliFx/Readme.md

   --version         Shows version information.
 Default: <false>.
 ```

-Because `LogCommand` doesn't have a name, it's treated as the default (i.e. root) command, which is executed when the user doesn't specify any command name in the arguments.
+Because `LogCommand` doesn't have a name, it's treated as the default (i.e., root) command, which is executed when the user doesn't specify any command name in the arguments.
 More complex applications typically employ several commands, each with its own name and functionality, allowing the user to choose between different workflows.

 To define a named command, simply specify its name in the `[Command]` attribute: